michel-kraemer/citeproc-java/using/building/index.md

 $ ./gradlew install
 {% endhighlight %}

+If you want to build the [command line tool]({{ site.baseurl }}using/command-line-tool) run the following command:

+{% highlight bash %}
+$ ./gradlew installApp
+{% endhighlight %}

+The command line tool will be installed to ``citeproc-java-tool/build/install/citeproc-java-tool``.

-citeproc-java is CSL 1.0.1 compliant and *all 757 tests* from the [CSL test suite](https://bitbucket.org/bdarcus/citeproc-test) run successfully.
+citeproc-java is CSL 1.0.1 compliant and *all tests* from the [CSL test suite](https://bitbucket.org/bdarcus/citeproc-test) run successfully.
 To run the test suite on your computer just execute the following command: